Linear-time logics -- a coalgebraic perspective: Preliminaries

-As can be seen, the resulting unary modality requires the same property ($P$) to hold on both the left and the right subtree. \end{exa}

-\begin{rem} The predicate lifting in Remark~\ref{truth} can be defined more generally, for an arbitrary endofunctor $F : \Set \to \Set$, by letting $\Pred(F)(P) = \bullet_F \circ F P$ for $P : X \to S$.
-An easy inductive argument shows that the two definitions coincide in the case of polynomial functors. \end{rem}

-As we are interested in \emph{linear time} logics, a special \emph{extension lifting}, akin to the extension lifting of Section~\ref{rel-lifting}, will be used to abstract away branching. \begin{defi} Let $(S,+,0,\bullet,1)$ be a partial commutative semiring with associated monad $\T_S$.
+\end{exa} As we are interested in \emph{linear-time} logics, a special \emph{extension lifting}, akin to the extension relation lifting of Section~\ref{rel-lifting}, will be used to abstract away branching. \begin{defi} Let $(S,+,0,\bullet,1)$ be a partial commutative semiring with associated monad $\T_S$.
 The \emph{extension predicate lifting} $\E_{\T_S} : \Pred \to \Pred$ is the lifting of $\T_S : \Set \to \Set$ to $\Pred$

 which takes $P : X \to S$ to the predicate $\E_{\T_S}(P) : \T_S X \to S$ given by